 How does this trailer and documentary seek to challenge stereotypes about older people and the kind of lives they can live in their older years?

 How does this message about thriving and aging with vitality change when you consider the financial and social privileges the people featured in the documentary have, in comparison with people who have much fewer resources?

 What stereotypes do we typically associate with someone in their 90s and 100s?
-How do these stereotypes differ by gender?
+How do these stereotypes differ by gender and race?